aleksamagicka/aquacomputer_d5next-hwmon/re-docs/PROTOCOLS.md

 | Fan power          | 0x06                    |
 | Fan speed (RPM)    | 0x08                    |

-Temperature sensors, if not connected, will report `0x7FFF` as their value.
+Temperature sensors, if not connected, will report `0x7FFF` as their value and are two bytes long.

 ### Control report details & substructures

 The control report can be requested from and sent to the device using `GET_FEATURE_REPORT` and `SET_FEATURE_REPORT`, respectively.
-What it contains depends on the device, but it always carries a two byte CRC-16/USB checksum in the last two places.
+What it contains depends on the device, but it always carries a two byte CRC-16/USB checksum in the last two places (unless it's an Aquaero).
 The checksum is calculated from the data between the starting `0x03` report ID at the very beginning and the (existing) checksum at the end.

 Fan speed control subgroups can be found in the control report, and it's currently known that they look like this: